What is Graphite?

 - This crystal carbon has a structure that is planar and layered.
 Graphene is the term used to denote each layer of the same.

-- Every layer has atoms of carbon arranged in a honeycomb-like a network with the division of 0.142 nm with 0.335 nm distance between planes.
+- Every layer has atoms of carbon arranged in a honeycomb-like network with the division of 0.142 nm with 0.335 nm distance between planes.

 - There is a covalent bonding for atoms in the plane with the criteria being met by only three out of four probable bonding sites.

 - The graphite would be conductive electrically owing to the fourth electron having a chance to migrate into the plane.

 - The layers of the carbon crystal could swiftly move past each other as the layers could be separated easily as van der Waals bonds that are weak-hold them together.

 The widely-known types of this carbon crystal viz. beta and alpha have almost the same material properties except the layers of graphene stack a little differently.
 The alpha crystal would seem bent or as flat.
 To convert one form to other viz. from alpha to beta it could be done by treating it mechanically.
 Then from beta to alpha conversion would be done by heating the crystal above 1300 °C.

 As the photons travel faster through the planes that are narrowly built but moves slowly from one plane to the next, the carbon crystal has heavily anisotropic thermal and acoustic features.
 The uses of the crystal include electrodes and refractories used in applications for processing materials in high temperature all due to the single reason that